learn-co-curriculum/dsc-intro-graph-theory/README.md

 <img src="images/graph3.png">

 As you can see, each of the edges now has an arrow indicating a direction.
 This scenario could represent an alternative type of social network such as Twitter in which individual's relationships are not necessarily mutual.
 Instead, Twitter users can follow other users to stay up to date with their activity.
 In the graph depicted above, Sally isn't following anyone.
-However, Both Bob and Jen are following Sally.
+However, both Bob and Jen are following Sally.
 There is also one mutual relationship depicted: Jake is following Jen and she is also following him.

 ## Connectedness

 Connectedness aims to quantify the number of edges attached to a node.
-In the diagrams above, Jen is undoubtedly the most connected of the individuals depicted.
+In the graphs above, Jen is undoubtedly the most connected of the individuals depicted.
 In the undirected graph, she was connected to everyone.
-Similarly, if your goal is to become an influencer, you're going to need to develop quite the following and become a very connected node.
+Similarly, if your goal is to become an *influencer*, you're going to need to develop quite the following and become a very connected node.
 You'll explore more details in how connectedness is quantified in the upcoming lessons.
 For now, take some time to think about other implications of connectedness.
 For example, how might you be able to use connectedness to determine friend circles or cliques in social networks?

 ## Path Searching